Keanon Alderson, Ph.D.

 Community Service & Involvement

-Member Editorial Review Board: The Journal of Family Business Management (JFBM), Inderscience Publishers 2011 to present
+Editorial Advisory Board: The Journal of Family Business Management (JFBM), Inderscience Publishers 2011 to present

 Interests & Hobbies

-Professor Alderson has been married for 35 years to the love of his life Sandy.
+Professor Alderson has been married for 42 years to the love of his life Sandy.
 He has two sons, Sean and CJ.
-He also have two grandkids, Jeren and Aurelia.
+He also has two grandkids, Jeren and Aurelia.

-Dr. Alderson enjoys real estate, fixing up old homes, fly fishing, his cabin at Green Valley Lake, classic rock, and helping students prepare for and choose their careers.
+Dr. Alderson enjoys real estate, fixing up old homes, fly fishing, living at Green Valley Lake, classic rock, and helping students prepare for and choose their careers.

 As an alumni, I am blessed to be teaching here.
-I believe I am living my purpose at CBU which is to show God's love to all, and be a good witness.
+I believe I am living my purpose at CBU which is to show God's love to all, and be a good witness of God's grace and love.